PECOS-packages/PECOS/python/quantum-pecos/docs/api_guide/error_generators.rst

 Error Generators
 ================

-Error models are represented by classes called "error generators" that are in the ``error_models`` namespace.
+Error models are represented by classes called "error generators" that are in the ``noise`` namespace.
 They are called upon by ``circuit_runners`` to apply noise to ideal quantum circuits.

 In this section I will discuss ``GatewiseGen`` and ``DepolarModel`` classes.
 Both represent ``stochastic error models``.